Man killed in Arizona plane crash was Las Vegas-based pilot

 Erik Valente, one of six people killed in a small plane crash Monday night in Arizona, was a Las Vegas-based pilot who had been flying for half his life.

-Paul Sallach, president of All In Aviation flight school and Valente’s boss, remembered the Las Vegas man as a wonderful person and an experienced pilot.
+Paul Sallach, president of All In Aviation flight school and Valente’s boss, remembered the 32-year-old as a wonderful person and an experienced pilot.

 “He was born with aviation in his blood,” Sallach told the Las Vegas Review-Journal on Friday.